Justworks raises $40M to build a simpler business operations suite

 Even flush with funding, Oates says the company doesn’t want to move too quickly.
 For example, expanding outside of New York was placed on the back burner for a while during the ironing-out phase of the company’s plans.
 But once that was established, even during the year-plus time where it might have made sense to hit the gas, Justworks was more prepared to expand into new markets, he said.

 Justworks does operate in a very crowded space, including other companies looking to be an employer suite filled with tools for payroll, human resources, compliance and other major company operations.
 There’s Zenefits, Gusto, Namely — and that’s just listing the startups before getting to payroll giants like Paychex.
-The hope is that picking up those learnings form initial customer bases will help Oates build out a playbook that will help it continue to methodically expand (and bring on the right sales force) in a way that helps them control the entire experience from start to end.
+The hope is that picking up those learnings from initial customer bases will help Oates build out a playbook that will help it continue to methodically expand (and bring on the right sales force) in a way that helps them control the entire experience from start to end.

 “They took the time to really understand the cadence of the decision-making around their customer and how to get to that customer,” Ferreira said.
 “They’re just in the place where they’re scaling the sales team to execute.
 When you think about the product perspective, now you have a better, less expensive product, you’re really utilizing tech in the way no one else is doing it in the space.”